 Some wonder if it is just formatting for the sake of formatting.
-After all, isn’t typing in caps considered shouting online.
+After all, isn’t typing in caps considered shouting online?
 Well, that could be the case.
-Context is everything and needs to be considered before jumping to conclusions.
+However, context is everything and needs to be considered before jumping to conclusions.

 For example, the headings in this post are larger and bolded.
 But it’s an article where this type of formatting is expected.
-Headlines do not contain any implication of emotion by virtue of being a headline.
+Headlines do not contain any implication of emotion by being a headline alone.

-Now, if I turned parts of it red, which is a known aggressive color — what would you think?
-That I’m really making a point, right?
+Now, if I turned parts of it red, a known aggressive color — what would you think?
+That I’m making a point, right?
 Right!?

 See what I did there?
 Didn’t you raise your voice in your head when reading that?
 To say there was no meaning behind that extra formatting would be ignoring our lying eyes.

-Being I’ve written quite a bit about this, some have asked if the same applies when not in an email.
-Is this also considered yelling on forums, groups and message boards?
+I’ve written quite a bit about this.
+Some have asked if the same applies when not in an email.
+Is this also considered yelling on forums, groups, and message boards?
 Should they respond in kind?
 (No, here’s the post on that!)

 So, you didn’t “mean to come off that strongly”?

-When the “red bolder” receives responses based on this specific formatting in their communications, he/she more times than not is surprised at the reaction.
+When the “red bolder” receives responses based on this specific formatting in their communications, they are more often surprised at the reaction.
 Claiming the increased emphasis was not their intent.

 Emphasis was their intent.
-The amount of which was out of their control to control.
+The amount of which was out of the author’s control to control.
 That’s what surprises them.

 Then, why did they increase the font size, bold the words and turn them red?
-That’s three formatting actions that were specifically taken to increase the emphasis of the selected words.
+That’s three formatting actions that the sender specifically took to increase the emphasis of the selected words.

-What many do not realize, until after the fact, is that the level of emphasis can vary based on how well those reading your message know you or not.
+Until after the fact, many do not realize that the level of emphasis can vary based on how well those reading your message know you or not.
 Or their overall opinion of you based on previous communications.

 That is why, before reacting, it is wise to look at the overall tone of the comments made and the conversation as a whole.